scipy-conference/scipy_proceedings/papers/james_bergstra_hyperopt/paper.rst

 When running a search in parallel, you may wish to provide your objective function with a handle to the mongodb database used by the search.
-This mechanism makes it possible for objective functions to
+This mechanism makes it possible for objective functions to:

 * update the database with partial results,
 * to communicate with concurrent processes, and
 * even to enqueue new configuration points.